What is high blood pressure?

 An ideal blood pressure for an adult is less than 120/80.
 You have high blood pressure if your top number is 130 or higher, or your bottom number is 80 or higher, or both.

-In most cases, doctors can’t point to the exact cause.
+In most cases, doctors can’t point to the exact cause of high blood pressure.
 However, several things are known to raise blood pressure, including:

-- Age: The risk rises as you age.
+- Age: The risk for high blood pressure rises as you age.
 Through early middle age, high blood pressure is more common in men.
 Women are more likely to develop it after menopause.

 - Family history